 However, NLNG continues to contribute significantly to the Niger Delta through its unique approach to corporate social responsibility in areas of human capital, Infrastructure development and enterprises.

-For example, in addition to the hundreds of young Nigerians from the Niger Delta who benefit from NLNG post-primary, undergraduate and overseas post graduate scholarships, some 250,000 residents on Bonny Island have access to uninterrupted electricity supply, pipe borne water and accessible roads.
+For example, in addition to the hundreds of young Nigerians from the Niger Delta who benefit from NLNG post-primary, undergraduate and overseas post graduate scholarships, Bonny Island has access to uninterrupted electricity supply, pipe borne water and accessible roads.

 Bonny also houses NLNG's Vocational Centre accredited by UK City and Guilds Institute, and provides technical and entrepreneurial skills training for hundreds of community beneficiaries.
 In addition, NLNG initiated a $1 Billion Vendor Finance Scheme in 2013, which affords local businesses access to low cost finance to encourage local content development and enable growth.